WenjiangDeng/MAX/README.md

 The final results are in the mutant_expression.RData, which contains two objects: the **MAX_count** for the read counts value and **MAX_tpm** for the TPM (Transcripts Per Kilobase Million) value.
 ## 5. A trial run of MAX by copy and paste
 This section shows a complete run for MAX pipeline.
 We can test MAX just by copy and paste of the commands.
-Here we focus on the mutations in the FLT3 gene, which is one of the most frequently mutated oncogenes in acute myeloid leukemia (AML).
+Here we focus on the mutations in the FLT3 gene, which is one of the most frequently mutated oncogenes in Acute Myeloid Leukemia (AML).

 - Download the binary file of MAX and configure the path
 ```sh